Transformative Leadership: Inspiring Positive Connection, Courage, and Culture in the Workplace with Rob Dube & Kevin Hancock

 Book: donothing: The Most Rewarding Leadership Challenge You Will Ever Take

 Kevin Hancock — Dispersing Power:

-- Kevin describes his family business and how losing his voice turned into a leadership strategy.
+- Kevin describes his family business and how losing his voice turned into a leadership strategy to create positive connections.
 [32:25]

 - How Hancock Lumber changed when Kevin dispersed power instead of collecting it.
 [35:27]